larseggert/bcp45bis/draft-eggert-bcp45bis.md

   [suggestion from Dhruv
   Dhody](https://github.com/larseggert/bcp45bis/pull/1)
-- remove reference to the IETF 110 attendees list, since those lists are being removed by the secretariat shoryly after each meeting
+- remove reference to the IETF 110 attendees list, since those lists are being removed by the secretariat shortly after each meeting

 ## Since draft-eggert-bcp45bis-01